About CMV

 Strongly Undervalued This rating corresponds to values less than -2 standard deviations from the mean, and should statistically occur about 2% of the time.

-Note that our other model categories (recession indicators, market sentiment) use the identical +/- standard deviation methodology as above, though these are assigned different terminology as those models do not track valuation.
+Note that our other model categories (recession indicators, market sentiment) use the identical +/- standard deviation methodology as above, though these are assigned different terminology since those models do not track valuation.
 Those ratings are:

-Recession Indicators: Very High, High, Normal, Low, Very Low.
+Very High, High, Normal, Low, Very Low.

 The information provided on www.currentmarketvaluation.com ("CMV") is for informational purposes only.
 It should not be considered legal or financial advice.
 You should consult with an attorney or other professional to determine what may be best for your individual needs.